chrisbrine/ncache/README.md

 - Sets the caching value to the caching key within the given namespace `spaces.delete(namespace, key)`
 - Deletes the given caching key from the given namespace

-## Todo

-- Need to complete the documentation and testing
-- Add persistent storage support